AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 {sample}WD\_Tree\_Data\_10{sample}

-The comparison function accepts the name of a data field and a value and returns a negative number, zero, or positive number...
+The comparison function accepts the name of a data field and a value and returns a negative number, zero, or positive number.

-(?) ДОПИСАТЬ ПОДРОБНОСТИ

 The following sample shows how to perform a search with the {api:anychart.data.Tree#searchItems}searchItems(){api} method and a comparison function, which is used to access properties of objects in the custom data field `employee`: